Kale is one of the healthiest and most nutritious veggies you can eat for good health.

 Lentils are one of my favorite protein packed foods to eat, and not surprisingly they are the secret healthy punch behind this kale soup recipe.

-Another powerful ingredients in this kale lentil soup is carrots.
+Another powerful ingredient in this kale lentil soup is carrots.

 Carrots are a rich source of beta-carotene, our bodies convert beta-carotene into vitamin A (retinol).
 We need vitamin A for healthy skin and mucus membranes, our immune system, and eye health vision (12).